audreee/react-webpack-setup/README.md

   - Repository
   - Author
   - Homepage
-- Run the "react-dev" script to build the application using webpack.
+- Run the "build-dev" script to build the application using webpack.
 Webpack is configured with watch to re-compile as you save changes
-- Run the "start" script to run the Express server on localhost:3000.
+- Run the "build-start" script to run the Express server on localhost:3000.
 This repo uses nodemon to refresh the server as you save changes